On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Main Results

 \subsection{Order optimality results for any system parameter when users may collude}

 In Section~\ref{sub:K user converse} we extend Theorem~\ref{thm:two user converse} to any $\Ksf \geq 2$ with the consideration of the privacy constraint against colluding users in~\eqref{eq:colluding privacy}.
-The main idea is to divide the users into two groups and generate a powerful aggregate user whose cache contains the caches of all users in each group (implying collusion).
-The derived converse bound is as follows. \begin{thm}[Novel converse bound for the $\Ksf$-user system] For the $(\Ksf,\Nsf)$ D2D private caching system with a trusted server where $\Nsf \geq \Ksf \geq 3$, assuming $\Msf=\frac{\Nsf}{\Ksf}+\frac{2 y }{\Ksf}$ where $y\in \left[0,\frac{\Nsf}{2}\right]$, we have
+The main idea is to divide the users into two groups in a cut-set-like fashion and generate a powerful aggregate user whose cache contains the caches of all users in each group (implying collusion).
+The derived converse bound is as follows. \begin{thm}[New converse bound for the $\Ksf$-user system] For the $(\Ksf,\Nsf)$ D2D private caching system where $\Nsf \geq \Ksf \geq 3$, assuming $\Msf=\frac{\Nsf}{\Ksf}+\frac{2 y }{\Ksf}$ where $y\in \left[0,\frac{\Nsf}{2}\right]$, we have

 $\square$ \end{thm}